Lieb-Mattis states for robust entangled differential phase sensing: Adiabatic preparation

 \section{Adiabatic preparation}

-In this section, we provide additional intuition for the adiabatic sweep, which is implemented using the cavity Hamiltonian from Eq.~\eqref{eq:H_cavity} in combination with a time-dependent field gradient that is ramped off during as a function of the ramp time $t$.
-The resulting Hamiltonian is
+In this section, we provide additional intuition for the adiabatic sweep, which is implemented using the cavity Hamiltonian in Eq.~\eqref{eq:H_cavity} together with a time-dependent relative detuning $\delta_t$ between the two subensembles.
+The detuning is gradually ramped to zero as a function of the ramp time t.
+The resulting time-dependent Hamiltonian takes the form

 and enables the adiabatic preparation of the target state.
 This state corresponds to the unique ground state of the Lieb-Mattis Hamiltonian introduced in Eq.~\eqref{eq:LiebMattis}) $H_{\rm LM}={J_+J_-+J_z^2-\bm{J}^A\cdot\bm{J}^A-\bm{J}^B\cdot\bm{J}^B}$.
 The terms $J_z^2, \bm{J}^A\cdot\bm{J}^A, \bm{J}^B\cdot\bm{J}^B$, which are required to transform the cavity Hamiltonian into the parent Hamiltonian, commute with all components of the cavity Hamiltonian.
 Moreover, both the initial state and the final state are eigenstates of these operators with identical eigenvalues.
 Consequently, these terms do not need to be explicitly included during the adiabatic sweep to achieve the desired target state.